 - 1. As requested by EMD, DSS, or as required by the event, provide representation at the EOC or in some instances, the field command post (CP). - 2.
 Coordinates with all food service providers, ESF-18 and others regarding the emergency food requirements and their area of operations. - 3.
 Coordinate stockpile and staging area security requirements with ESF-13. - 4.
 Review record keeping requirements with all supporting agencies including the timetable for SITREPs and other status reports (ICS-209). - 5.
 Maintain critical and logistical communication links between the School District, shelter teams and ESF-6 staff. - 6.
 Develop a stand down plan for future implementation that will maintain a proper level of presence in the EOC and other command and control centers as may be activated.
 Coordinate this with ESF-5. - 7.
 Provide DSS and EMD with any unmet needs critical to the operation in a timely manner including, but not limited to: communications, transportation, volunteers, administrative, or other issues deemed important to the operation.

 - 1. Coordinate the phase down of operations as preplanned and agreed to. - 2.
-Stand down the ESF presence at the EOC with appropriate levels of personnel. - 3.
-Shift food distribution to agencies with the primary mission assignment as determined by the SOPs or circumstances of the operations.
+Stand down the ESF presence at the EOC with appropriate levels of personnel.

 ESF - 11: Emergency Food Services